Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Method

 \subsection{EPD Disaggregation}

-As shown in Figure~\ref{fig:pipeline}, disaggregating an LMM system involves breaking the inference process into multiple stages: \textit{encoding}, \textit{prefill}, and \textit{decode}.
+As shown in Figure~\ref{fig:pipeline}, disaggregating an LMM system involves dividing the inference process into three stages: \textit{encoding}, \textit{prefill}, and \textit{decode}.
 Transitions between these stages—\textit{EP-migration} and \textit{PD-migration}—handle the transfer of data from encoding to prefill and from prefill to decode, respectively.
-Formally, we denote the input text prompt as \( i_p \), multimodal data as \( i_m \), and the text output as \( o \), and provide details for each step and transition as follows:
+We denote the input text prompt as \( i_p \), multimodal data as \( i_m \), and the output text as \( o \).
+The steps are as follows:

-\textbf{Encoding (E):} The multimodal input $i_m$ is processed by the MME $E$, converting it into multimodal tokens $v_t^e$ on encoding stage GPUs.
-These tokens form a high-dimensional multimodal embedding for the next pipeline stage.
-This process can be denoted as $v_t^e = E(i_m)$.
+\textbf{Encoding (E):} The multimodal input \( i_m \) is processed by the multimodal encoder \( E \), converting it into multimodal tokens \( v_t^e = E(i_m) \), which form a high-dimensional embedding for the next pipeline stage.

-\textbf{EP-migration:} Once the $E$ stage completes processing, the generated multimodal tokens $v_t^e$ are transferred to the prefill stage $P$.
-This transfer is managed by the \textit{EP-migration} function $\psi_{EP}$, which handles the migration of tokens from the encoding worker's cache to the prefill worker's cache.
-This process is expressed as $v_t^p = \psi_{EP}(v_t^e)$.
-Here, $v_t^p$ represents the tokens in the prefill stage after migration.
+\textbf{EP-migration:} Once encoding completes, the generated tokens are transferred to the prefill stage \( P \) via the \textit{EP-migration} function \( \psi_{EP} \), such that \( v_t^p = \psi_{EP}(v_t^e) \).